Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Barriers and Stability

 It is well known that the distance between two non-intersecting Brakke flows is non-decreasing, (avoidance principle \cite{ilmanen}).
 Provided the distance is not decreased across surgery, the claim follows.

 We hence check the behaviour at time of surgery.
-W.l.o.g.~ we consider only one of the barriers at inward and outward necks.
+Without loss of generality, we consider only one of the barriers at inward and outward necks.
 The proof for the other barrier will follow identically.